dragoscirjan/coding-standards/docs/coding-style.md

  */
 ```

-The @category annotation must have a value of "Itmc" or project's name abbreviation (i.e. "Athem").
+The @category annotation must be a project's name abbreviation (i.e. "Athem").

-The @package annotation must be assigned, and should be equivalent to the component name of the class contained in the file; typically, this will only have two segments, the "Itmc" prefix, and the component name.
+The @package annotation must be assigned, and should be equivalent to the component name of the class contained in the file; typically, this will only have two segments, the @category prefix, and the component name (i.e. Athem_Soap).

 The @subpackage annotation is optional.
 If provided, it should be the subcomponent name, minus the class prefix.
-In the example above, the assumption is that the class in the file is either "Itmc_Soap_Client", or uses that classname as part of its prefix.
+In the example above, the assumption is that the class in the file is either "Athem_Soap_Client", or uses that classname as part of its prefix (i.e. Client).

 ###Functions